Austin Aries: In other media

 Prior to working for WWE, Aries provided the voice for the main character Jacob Cass in the Road to WrestleMania mode of the WWE '12 video game.
 Aries later appeared as himself only on WWE 2K17 as a downloadable character as part of the "Future Stars" pack.

 Personal life

-Aries has been a vegan since 2011 and has appeared in PETA videos encouraging the lifestyle.
-Aries dated fellow professional wrestler Zelina Vega in the past, from 2012 to 2018.
-Aries is also a fan of the Green Bay Packers, Milwaukee Brewers, and Milwaukee Bucks and played both football and baseball growing up.
-Aries has the Chinese character Ram (羊) tattooed on his upper left arm to signify the Chinese translation for Aries, which is his ring name and his zodiac sign.
-As of early 2018 Aries was residing in Orlando, Florida.
+Solwold Jr. has been a vegan since 2011 and has appeared in PETA videos encouraging the lifestyle.
+From 2012 to 2018, he was in a relationship with fellow professional wrestler Thea Trinidad (best known under the ring names "Rosita" and "Zelina Vega").
+Growing up, Solwold Jr. played football and baseball.
+He is a supporter of the Green Bay Packers, Milwaukee Brewers, and Milwaukee Bucks.
+He has the Chinese character Ram (羊) tattooed on his upper left arm to signify the Chinese translation for Aries, his zodiac sign, and the latter part of his ring name.
+As of early 2018, Solwold Jr. was residing in Orlando, Florida.

-On March 31, 2021, Aries temporarily deactivated his Twitter account after receiving backlash for his views criticizing the COVID-19 vaccine.
+On March 31, 2021, Solwold Jr. temporarily deactivated his Twitter account after receiving backlash for his views criticizing the COVID-19 vaccine.

 Sexual misconduct allegations

-In June 2020, Aries was accused of sexual misconduct by several women as part of the Speaking Out movement.
+In June 2020, Solwold Jr. was accused of sexual misconduct by several women as part of the Speaking Out movement.